-We note that indeed, Dirac's theorem determined the minimum degree threshold for the existence of spanning $K_3$-subdivision.
-On the other hand, for a graph $H$, \cite{lee2023perfect} determined the minimum degree threshold for the existence of spanning structure that each can be partitioned into vertex disjoint copies of subdivisions of $H.$ Comparing these two results, it is very natural to ask the minimum degree threshold for the existence of a spanning subdivision of general graphs $H.$ Very recently, Pavez-Sing\'{e}~\cite{PavezSigne2023SpanningSI} proved that for every $\ve > 0$, there is a constant $C$ such that every graph $G$ on $n \geq Ck^2$ vertices with minimum degree at least $\left(\frac{1}{2} + \ve \right)n$ contains a spanning subdivision of $K_k$ for any positive integer $k.$ More generally, they showed that if $H$ is an $k$-vertex $d$-regular graph with $\log k \leq d \leq k$, then the same result holds for a spanning subdivision of $H$ as long as $n \geq Cdk.$ For general graphs, they propose the following natural conjecture.
+We note that indeed, Dirac's theorem determined the minimum degree threshold for the existence of one spanning $K_3$-subdivision.
+On the other hand, for a graph $H$, \cite{lee2023perfect} determined the minimum degree threshold for the existence of a spanning graph consisting of vertex-disjoint copies of subdivisions of $H.$ Comparing these two results, it is very natural to ask for the minimum degree threshold for the existence of a spanning subdivision of general graphs $H.$ Very recently, Pavez-Sign\'{e}~\cite{PavezSigne2023SpanningSI} proved that for every $\ve > 0$, there is a constant $C$ such that every graph $G$ on $n \geq Ck^2$ vertices with minimum degree at least $\left(\frac{1}{2} + \ve \right)n$ contains a spanning subdivision of $K_k$ for any positive integer $k.$ More generally, they showed that if $H$ is a $k$-vertex $d$-regular graph with $\log k \leq d \leq k$, then the same result holds for a spanning subdivision of $H$ as long as $n \geq Cdk.$ For general graphs, they proposed the following natural conjecture.

 \begin{conjecture}[\cite{PavezSigne2023SpanningSI}] For every $\ve > 0$, there is a constant $C$ such that the following holds.
 For every graph $G$ on $n \geq Cm$ vertices, if the minimum degree of $G$ is at least $\left(\frac{1}{2} + \ve \right)n$, then $G$ contains a spanning subdivision of any $m$-edge graph $H$ with no isolated vertices. \end{conjecture}